michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Here's your chance to cut your losses!
 But they decided to persevere.

-In the meantime, the business was selling hardware with the old, patched firmware, and since I had some extra time again, I agreed to help in patching it further and add new features.
+In the meantime, the business was selling hardware with the old, patched firmware, and since I had some extra time again, I agreed to help in patching it further and adding new features.
 Yes, to the old firmware that was being rewritten, because that's what was sellable.
 So the goalposts started shifting forward and forward, and nobody could catch up to them...

 ![](/images/refuk.jpg)